ArieKnoester/upgraded-flask-jinja-blog-exercise/README.md

 'is_admin' boolean column as that is the typical way.
 It even states in the course materials,
   > _"In the future, maybe we will want to invite other users to write posts in the blog and grant them
       the admin privileges."_

+- The course requirements specified that only a logged-in user should be able to comment on posts.
+If a user is not logged-in, and they try to submit a comment they should receive a flask message informing them and are redirected to the Login route.
+In my opinion, I think this design is bad UX.
+The comment field is a ckeditor field, and they could have spent a lot of time formatting their comment.
+So I chose a different approach.
+For unauthenticated users, the comment form is not rendered.
+The text "Want to comment on this post?
+Register or Login!" is displayed in its place.

 ### TODO:
 - ~~Relate User table to BlogPost table.~~
-- Implement a comments form and db table.
+- ~~Implement a comments form and db table.~~
-- Relate comments table to other tables.
+- ~~Relate comments table to other tables.~~
-- Only registered users can leave comments on posted blogs.
+- ~~Only registered users can leave comments on posted blogs.~~
+- Make all comments on a post visible.
+- Implement user avatar.